sokartema/gitbook-plugin-jazer/README.md

 The main/true version for this gitbook plugin is in [gitbook-plugin-jazer](https://www.npmjs.com/package/gitbook-plugin-jazer).
 This branch is only for testing and development.

+This is work in development.
+Use it at your own risk.

 ## Que es

 Este es un plugin de ejemplo para [gitbook](https://www.gitbook.com)